Cicada Files: Marcus Wanners & “Halfassed Journalism”

 I am glad that you do not intend to sue me, and again, I thank you.
 I suspect that Mr. Schoenberger’s legal calendar may soon be full, but your warning is well-taken.
 Mr. Schoenberger’s response to my publications appears to mostly manifest in rabid YouTube videos accusing me of criminality, gang-stalking, cocaine trafficking, consorting with pedophiles and Satanists, and being a “spook,” many of them outright defamatory and libelous.

 When Mr. Schoenberger whips up a virtual posse to crowdsource investigations into me and promises to report me to the Royal Thai government, the FBI and Interpol, threatening to darken my doorstep in Bangkok for a little “one-on-one,” he is beyond hyperbole and free speech.
-Considering his prior felony conviction for stalking, and taking his words at face value, I must assume that he intends to violently act in meatspace.
+Considering his prior felony convictions for stalking, and taking his words at face value, I must assume that he intends to violently act in meatspace.

 When Mr. Schoenberger attempts to expose me as a CIA officer, and particularly when he asserts that I engage in cocaine trafficking and human trafficking, he is endangering myself and my family.
 Violating 50 U.S. Code § 3121 is a felony.
 Whether I actually am employed by the CIA is irrelevant–Mr. Schoenberger’s intent is to expose me as a CIA officer whether I am so employed or not.
 This is not just none of his business: it is profoundly dangerous, particularly when my previous employment with DEA and DOD Special Operations Command (SOCOM) is taken into consideration.